Lisandro López (footballer, born 1983): Porto

 In April 2005, López signed for Porto for a transfer fee of €2.3 million, at the same time of compatriot Lucho González.
-His agents, Global Soccer Agencies (later renamed Rio Football Services), retained 50% of the player's rights– in the same transfer window, Luís Fabiano, whose rights were owned by GSA's sister company, "Global Soccer Investments" (75%), left.
+His agents, Global Soccer Agencies (later renamed Rio Football Services), retained 50% of the player's rights; in the same transfer window, Luís Fabiano, whose rights were owned by GSA's sister company, "Global Soccer Investments" (75%), left.
 He scored seven Primeira Liga goals in his first season in 26 games, repeating the feat the following campaign while appearing in one match less.
-He also found the net in the 1–1 home draw against Rangers in the 2005–06 UEFA Champions League, adding two to help defeat Hamburger SV (also in that competition but in the following edition, 4–1 home win).
+He also found the net in the 1–1 home draw against Rangers in the 2005–06 UEFA Champions League, adding two to help defeat Hamburger SV (also in that competition but in the next edition, 4–1 home win).

 In 2007–08, as the side were crowned league champions for the third consecutive time, López was the competition's top scorer, scoring 24 goals in 27 games and adding three in the season's Champions League.
-On 20 April 2008, he netted twice – also being booked – in a 2–0 home win against Benfica; an offer from Zenit Saint Petersburg was rejected midway through the campaign, and the Portuguese club eventually bought the remaining economic rights of the player for €4.4 million.
+On 20 April 2008, he netted twice – also being booked – in a 2–0 home win against Benfica.
+An offer from Zenit Saint Petersburg was rejected midway through the campaign, and the Portuguese club eventually bought the remaining economic rights of the player for €4.4 million.

-López only scored ten goals in 2008–09, but finished fourth in the scoring list in the Champions League with six, only trailing Lionel Messi, Steven Gerrard and Miroslav Klose.
+López scored just ten goals in 2008–09, but finished fourth in the individual department in the Champions League with six, only trailing Lionel Messi, Steven Gerrard and Miroslav Klose.
 Porto wrapped up the season with the conquest of the Taça de Portugal, and he netted the game's only goal in a victory over Paços de Ferreira.